A hyperbolic model for two-layer thin film flow with a perfectly soluble anti-surfactant: The Riemann problem

 Along the first and third linearly degenerate characteristic fields, for a given left state $\mathbf{U_l}=(f_l, b_l, g_l, q_l)^{\top}\in \mathcal{U}$, the discontinuity curves are curves through $\mathbf{U_l}$ in the $(f, b, g, q)$-space, which are given by

 and

 The corresponding $1$- and $3$-contact waves \eqref{wave} are entropy solutions of \eqref{eq: Main_system} by definition.

 For $k\in \{2,4\}$, the $k$th characteristic field is genuinely nonlinear.
 We are interested in left/right states that satisfy the Rankine-Hugoniot condition \eqref{RH} and are entropy admissible.
 The function \eqref{wave} is then called $k$-shock wave.

-For $k=2$ we get a curve starting from the left state $\mathbf{U_l}$ given by
+For $k=2$ we get a three-parameter family of curves starting from the left state $\mathbf{U_l}$ by eliminating $\sigma_2$ from \eqref{eq: 4.8}.
+Given the strict hyperbolicity of the system \eqref{eq: Main_system}, the entropy admissibility of elements of $2-$shock wave ($S_2$) with respect to the entropy/entropy-flux pair \eqref{convex entropy} can be checked by the validity of the Lax entropy conditions.
+For $S_2$ with right state $\mathbf{U}$, these are